Pravargav/my-Imp-Notes/dPminex.md

-# path1 + path2 and return 1; at bae case gives count number of ways.
-# similarily fib(n-1) + fib(n-2) gives number of ways count to climb stairs with one and two steps.
+# -> path1 + path2 and return 1; at bae case gives count number of ways.
+Similarily fib(n-1) + fib(n-2) gives number of ways count to climb stairs with one and two steps.